skimi/test-webpack-sideeffects/README.md

 Each importing a function of lodash using the package index.js

+(this only works with es modules!)

-`import { join } from 'lodash';`
+`import { join } from 'lodash-es';`

-`import { last } from 'lodash';`
+`import { last } from 'lodash-es';`

-Before the option `sideEffects` existed we would expect the complete content of `lodash` to be imported as a single module and not split in the different chunk.
+Before the option `sideEffects` existed we would expect the complete content of `lodash-es` to be imported as a single module and not split in the different chunk.
-So the recommendation was `import join from 'lodash/join';` to import each module separately.
+So the recommendation was `import join from 'lodash-es/join';` to import each module separately.

 That's the result of `npm run build-sideEffect` and `/dist-side-effect`.